aimansae/next-todoapp/README.md

 This is a [Next.js](https://nextjs.org/) and Typescript simple todo App.

-Forms are fully validated, and the project is fully responsinve, thanks to Emotion Js styled component conventions.
+Forms are fully validated, and the project is fully responsinve, thanks to [Emotion Js](https://emotion.sh/docs/introduction) styled component conventions.

 ## Getting Started

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev